How the Ethereum Merge has affected miners

 Pros and Cons of Mining Cryptocurrency

 Crypto mining is widely frowned upon in PC gaming and hardware communities.
-This is mainly due to the fact that large-scale mining operations like the one shown below are largely to blame for the current graphics card shortage.
+This is mainly due to the fact that large-scale mining operations like the one shown below are largely to blame for the recently-ended graphics card shortage.

 The widespread “mining is bad” attitude is a massive oversimplification of the problem, though.
 Mining itself is not problematic, it only becomes an issue when you buy GPUs for the purpose of mining, thus reducing the supply available to others.
 If you already have a gaming PC equipped with a high-powered graphics card, you may find it beneficial to mine.